Stephenremmi/Akan-name-app/README.md

 ### Description
 - Akan names are derived from Ghananian culture.
-- It is basically a convention way of naming children according to their date of birth and also gender has a part to play in the naming
+- It is basically a convention way of naming children according to their day of birth and also gender has a part to play in the naming.
 - This a beta version.